matomo-org/developer-documentation/docs/core-team-workflow.md

 * you'd like to know **how the core team works**
 * you'd like to know **how to reach the core team**
 * you'd like to know **how to submit a bug report or feature request**
-* you'd like to know **how to take part in core development by submiting a patch or pull request**
+* you'd like to know **how to take part in core development by submiting a pull request**
-* you'd like to know **how to try and get your plugin included in Piwik Core**

 **Guide assumptions**